Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-result-management-english.rst

 A large number of result producers may therefore exist, even after having selected (thanks to the result specification) only a subset of them.

-The consequence is that the parallel, distributed result generation cannot be triggered as a whole, lest the most loaded computing nodes will simply crash (ex: RAM exhausted).
+The consequence is that the parallel, distributed result generation cannot be triggered as a whole, lest the most loaded computing nodes will simply crash (e.g. RAM exhausted).

 The result manager therefore implements a flow control mechanism, ensuring that all possible computing nodes work at full speed, while not being too much overloaded.
 Basically, at any time, up to twice as many generations are requested as there are cores on a given computing host.
 Any generation completion yields the requesting of another pending one (if any).